nextflow-io/nextflow/README.md

-Launch the above trivial example by typing the following command on your terminal console:
+Launch the above example by typing the following command on your terminal console:

     ./nextflow -q hello.nf